saikatb2000/Startup_funding_powerBI/README.md

   </li>
   <li>Investment Types: The majority of the investment went into high-growth startups, with 52.7% of the funds falling in the largest category of investment.</li>
   <li>Sub-Verticals: The investments are categorized into various sub-verticals, with the highest being 3.9 billion USD, covering nearly 33.89% of the total.</li>

+  ### Solution:
+**Top Investors & Their Investment Amounts**
+- Softbank – $2.5 billion (Large-scale funding, suitable for high-growth startups)
+- Microsoft, eBay, Tencent Holdings – $1.4 billion (Tech-focused, strategic investors)
+- Vijay Shekhar Sharma – $1 billion (Likely focuses on fintech and digital startups)

+**Investor Selection Criteria:**
+- If your startup is in technology, software, or cloud services → Microsoft, Tencent, eBay
+- If you need large-scale investment and global expansion → Softbank
+- If your startup is in fintech or e-commerce → Vijay Shekhar Sharma

+---
 </ol>
 <h4>How to Run the Project</h4>
 Open the dashboard using your preferred visualization tool (e.g., Power BI, Tableau, or Looker Studio).